Benchmarking Large Language Models for Cryptanalysis and Side-Channel Vulnerabilities: Related Work

 \subsection{Existing LLM Evaluation}

-In addition to cryptanalysis-focused research, the evaluation of LLMs has spanned various domains, including language understanding, reasoning, generation, factuality, mathematics, bias and trustworthiness \cite{10.1145/3641289}.
-And these benchmarks can benefit from assessing LLMs' performance in cryptographic tasks, particularly their ability to process encrypted data.

-\textbf{Evaluation of LLMs in Cipher Decoding:} Existing studies evaluated models like GPT-4 for their ability to solve classical ciphers, such as Caesar and Vigenere.
+Existing LLM benchmarks have evaluated performance across diverse areas such as language understanding, reasoning, generation, factuality, mathematics, bias, and trustworthiness \cite{10.1145/3641289}.
+As for processing encrypted material, existing studies evaluated models like GPT-4 for their ability to solve classical ciphers, such as Caesar and Vigenere.
 Using cipher datasets, the researchers challenged LLMs' reasoning abilities and achieved a 77\% success rate in unscrambling low-complexity ciphers~\cite{gpt2023cipher}.
 This success is attributed to subword tokenization and the models' pattern recognition and reasoning abilities.

-\textbf{Limitations and Our Contribution:} Despite these advancements, existing studies have mostly focused on evaluating very few samples, leaving a gap in the evaluation of LLMs' performance on more complex cryptographic schemes.
-We assess state-of-the-art LLMs, on a focusing on both decryption accuracy and semantic comprehension across multiple encryption schemes and text complexities, exploring potential vulnerabilities.
+Parallel studies have also explored the use of LLMs for decryption, cipher‑based probing and jailbreaks for LLMs, notably CipherBench \citep{handa2024competency} and CipherBank \citep{li-etal-2025-cipherbank}.
+Our benchmark supplements these works with extended discussion on partial comprehension, the impact of token inflation, and few‑shot (in-context) evaluations on fast-thinking models.